You are listening to the Sean Hannity Radio Show Podcast.

 Let me talk about moving forward for the campaign.

-As a matter of fact all week you're stuck with me.
+As a matter of fact, all week you're stuck with me.

 You were the final two.

-So all the way back in 2001 she said, you know he's a really nice guy.
+So all the way back in 2001, she said, you know, he's a really nice guy.

-And I think that they need that I mean they've already got aggressive policy oriented public speaker in Trump.
+I mean, they've already got aggressive, policy-oriented, you know, public speaker in Trump.

-Uh and I think Pence is going to be very, very good in that role.
+And I think Pence is going to be very, very good in that role.

 Yeah.